Consultant’s Corner: Photography Pricing Strategies

 Professional service providers basically trade “time for dollars,” so you need to be adequately compensated for the time you devote to every wedding project and carefully control how much non-billable time you devote in order to achieve your desired profit or income levels.
 As to general pricing guidelines, professional service businesses generally establish their prices based on a rate of 2.5 to 3.5 times the base compensation of the person doing the work.
 For example, if you want to make $60,000 a year, or $30 per hour, in your business, you may need to include a $90 rate per hour (3.0 x $30) in developing your packages or other price structure.
 However, sole owner and other small firms can be flexible on fees and adjust them for the particular engagement.
 Also, as a small firm, your overhead would typically be lower than a larger firm and you can adjust your personal earnings, which will allow you to charge less than 3.0x base compensation and be reasonably compensated.
 While your particular cost structure, profit or income goals and local competition will be considerations, for suggestions on setting your fee structure, you can review articles like the following:

-To help conduct competitive price research in order to develop your price structure, you can utilize the following resources to locate Atlanta wedding photographer pricing information:
+To help conduct competitive price research in order to develop your price structure, you can utilize the following resources to locate nearby wedding photographer pricing information: